hydroper/rust-langmeantree/README.md

 ## Super expression

 The `super.f()` expression is supported by preprocessing the token sequence of a method and transforming it into another Rust code; therefore, it may be used anywhere within an instance method.

+`super.f()` does a lookup in the method lists in the descending meanings.

 ## Documentation